Zoo of Correlation Inequalities in Holography and Beyond: Assumptions and Technical Tools

 \begin{assumption}[Entanglement Wedge Nesting (EWN)] For nested boundary regions, their corresponding entanglement wedges also form a nested structure in the bulk.
 In particular, the monotonicity of the EWCS

 follows from EWN~\cite{Czech:2012bh,Akers:2016ugt,Wall:2012uf}.
 See Figure \ref{Monotonicity Measured party} for an example. \end{assumption}

-\begin{lemma} [No multiple intersections of geodesics on an AdS Cauchy slice] This is a standard property of holographic spacetimes under our other assumptions where any two distinct length minimizing geodesics on the slice intersect in the \emph{interior} of the slice at most once.
+\begin{assumption} [No multiple intersections of geodesics on an AdS Cauchy slice] This is a standard property of holographic spacetimes under our other assumptions where any two distinct length minimizing geodesics on the slice intersect in the \emph{interior} of the slice at most once.
 If they intersect more than once, say at points $x$ and $y$, then they coincide between $x$ and $y$.

-This of course is required information theoretically and can be understood as follows.
+This is of course necessary information theoretically.
 If the extremal surfaces associated to different boundary subregions intersect with each other, the entanglement wedge reconstruction can transmit bulk quantum information inside the intersection of the entanglement wedges to either boundary subregion simultaneously.
-However, this violates the no-cloning theorem in quantum theory which prohibits cloning of unknown quantum information. \end{lemma}
+However, this violates the no-cloning theorem in QI which prohibits cloning unknown quantum information. \end{assumption}

-In the definitions and proofs below, we assume that the asymptotic boundaries are the only boundaries of the bulk when the dual state is pure.
-The arguments, however, extend straightforwardly to bulks with additional non-asymptotic boundaries, such as cutoff surfaces (Dirichlet boundary condition) or end-of-the-world branes (Neumann boundary condition).
-In the former case, the relevant boundary Hilbert space and its subsystems must include both the asymptotic boundaries and any non-asymptotic boundaries, together with their subregions.
-In the latter case, the brane is dynamically constrained and does not introduce independent degrees of freedom beyond those of the asymptotic boundary (as in AdS/BCFT~\cite{Takayanagi:2011zk}); accordingly, surfaces that lie along the brane contribute no area term even though they geometrically form part of the bulk boundary.
-In addition, when a non-asymptotic boundary admits a naive RT surface that would lie outside the physical bulk, the entanglement wedge and related notions must be replaced by the generalized entanglement wedge~\cite{Bousso:2022hlz} and its associated constructs.
+\begin{assumption}[Bulk boundaries] In the definitions and proofs below, we assume that the asymptotic boundaries are the only boundaries of the bulk dual to a pure state.
+The arguments, however, extend straightforwardly to bulks with additional non-asymptotic boundaries, such as cutoff surfaces or end-of-the-world branes.
+In the former case, the boundary Hilbert space is defined on both the asymptotic boundaries and any non-asymptotic boundaries.
+In the latter case, the brane is dynamically constrained and does not introduce independent degrees of freedom beyond those of the asymptotic boundary~\cite{Takayanagi:2011zk}; accordingly, surfaces that lie along the brane contribute no area term even though they geometrically form part of the bulk boundary.
+In addition, when a non-asymptotic boundary admits a naive RT surface that would lie outside the physical bulk, the entanglement wedge must be replaced by the generalized entanglement wedge~\cite{Bousso:2022hlz}. \end{assumption}

+\begin{assumption}[Disjoint boundary subsystems] When proving holographic correlation inequalities for some boundary state $ABC\dots$ we will always assume each subsystem is non-overlapping unless otherwise stated.
+That is $A\cap B$ is empty or codimension two and so on, with this intersect only along the subsystem boundaries on the cut-off surface. \end{assumption}